-- •Start with a simple network, one master and one slave.
-With HIQ PM-3-E-D-CT power sensor products this is easily achieved as the network can be left intact whilst individual instruments are disconnected by removing the RS485 connection from the rear of the instrument. - Check that the network is connected together correctly.
-That is all of the "A's" are connected together, and all of the "B's" are connected together, and also that all of the "Gnd's" are connected together. - Confirm that the data "transmitted" onto the RS485 is not echoed back to the PC on the RS232 lines.(This facility is sometimes a link option within the converter).
+- Start with a simple network, one master and one slave.
+With the SDM120 Digital meter this is easily achieved as the network can be left intact whilst individual instruments are - disconnected by removing the RS485 connection from the rear of the instrument.

+Check that the network is connected together correctly.
+That is all of the "A's" are connected together, and all of the "B's" are connected together.
+Confirm that the data "transmitted" onto the RS485 is not echoed back to the PC on the RS232 lines.
+(This facility is sometimes a link option within the converter).
 Many PC based packages seem to not perform well when they receive an echo of the message they are transmitting.
 SpecView and PCView (PC software) with a RS232 to RS485 converter are believed to include this feature. - Confirm that the Address of the instrument is the same as the "master" is expecting. - If the "network" operates with one instrument but not more than one check that each instrument has a unique address. - Each request for data must be restricted to 40 parameters or less.
-Violating this requirement will impact the performance of the instrument and may result in a response time in excess of the specification. - Check that the MODBUS Protocol mode (RTU or ASCII) and serial parameters (baud rate, number of data bits, number of stop bits and parity) are the same for all devices on the network.

-- Check that the "master" is requesting floating-point variables (pairs of registers placed on floating point boundaries) and is not "splitting" floating point variables. - Check that the floating-point byte order expected by the "master" is the same as that used by HIQ PM-3-E-D-CT power sensor products.
-(PCView and Citect packages can use a number of formats including that supported by HIQ PM-3-E-D-CT power sensor). - If possible obtain a second RS232 to RS485 converter and connect it between the RS485 bus and an additional PC equipped with a software package, which can display the data on the bus.
+Violating this requirement will impact the performance of the instrument and may result in a response time in excess of the specification. - Check that the MODBUS Protocol mode (RTU or ASCII) and serial parameters (baud rate, number of data bits, number of stop bits and parity) are the same for all devices on the network. - Check that the "master" is requesting floating-point variables (pairs of registers placed on floating point boundaries) and is not "splitting" floating point variables. - Check that the floating-point byte order expected by the "master" is the same as that used by the SDM120.
+(PCView and Citect packages can use a number of formats including that - If possible obtain a second RS232 to RS485 converter and connect it between the RS485 bus and an additional PC equipped with a software package, which can display the data on the bus.
 Check for the existence of valid requests.